C.J. Abrams Player Props: Nationals vs. Braves

 - The Braves' 3.74 team ERA ranks sixth across all league pitching staffs.

-- Braves pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to allow 62 home runs (one per game), the fourth-fewest in the league.

-- Shuster (2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched) gets the start for the Braves, his seventh of the season.

-- In his last time out on Wednesday, May 31, the left-hander threw 5 1/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.
+- In his most recent time out on Tuesday, the right-hander threw six innings against the New York Mets, allowing four earned runs while surrendering four hits.

-- In six games this season, the 24-year-old has a 4.99 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.